thunderboltsid/stampman/README.md

 Deployment
 ----------
 Deployment is automated to ensure that production server is always using the latest and most up to date code.
-Every successful build on travis CI gets deployed on heroku at https://stampman.herokuapp.com
+Every change is monitored and every time a change is made to the codebase, a build process is triggered that executes all the test cases.
+Every successful build on travis CI automatically gets deployed on heroku at https://stampman.herokuapp.com

 Security
 --------